peopledoc/peon/README.md

   - yarn
   - yarn build -prod

-# Where peon can find the result of the build after running build commands
+# Build output directory path relative to the repository root; its content will
+# be copied to outputDirectory/REPONAME/BRANCH after a successful build.
-output: ./dist
+output: dist

+## Optional configuration

+# By default Peon will run builds on any branches with a .peon.yml file, use
+# this to restrict builds to specific branches.
+branches:
+  - master
+  - develop

-# Environment passed to all build commands (optional)
+# Environment variables to pass to all build commands.
-# $PEON_ROOT_URL and $PEON_BRANCH are replaced when building
+# You can include $PEON_ROOT_URL and $PEON_BRANCH tokens in the values, they
+# will be replaced during the build.
 environment:
   ROOT_URL: "$PEON_ROOT_URL"
 ```